+While I was in deep thought, thinking of every why and how.
 Then I began to think of life’s ups and downs.
-While I was in deep thought, thinking of every why and how.
-Crickets somewhere in the nearby grasses chirped in thrilling chorus.
+Crickets somewhere in the nearby grasses chirped in a rousing chorus.

 Not to be outdone, Mr. Toad, hiding under my mum’s Bougainvillea pot, began to echo broken croaks.
 They were probably trying to cheer me up.

-Really, I couldn’t help but think what lay ahead.
+I couldn’t help but think about what lay ahead.

 Recalling the events in the past months, I considered life too bleak for me.
 I thought everything was impossible.

-Why should I worry about the future when God takes care of all these creatures—the sparrows, the lilies of the valley?
+Why should I worry about the future when God takes care of all these creatures—the sparrows and the valley’s lilies?
 Am I not special in God’s eyes?
-In fact, I am the apple of His eyes.
+I am the apple of His eyes.

 I paused from my thoughts.
-From the distant seashores, I could hear the wind rushing through the treetops.
+I could hear the wind rushing through the treetops from the distant seashores.
 As it accelerated, tree branches crackled as they resisted the gushing wind.